Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Our Proposal: -means via Nonnegative Low-rank SDP

-The NMF formulation~\eqref{eq:NMF_clustering} is advocated in a number of papers~\citep{ding2005equivalence,kuang2015symnmf,zhu2018dropping} for data clustering in the NMF literature due to its remarkable compuational scalability, and is equivalent to a simpler version of~\eqref{eqn:euclidean_kmeans_BM} by dropping the two equality constraints.
-Our empirical results in Section~\ref{sec:num_exp} and Figure~\ref{fig:time_err} show that keeping these two equality constraints are beneficial: the resulting method significantly improves the classification accuracy while maintaining comparable computational scalability.
+The NMF formulation~\eqref{eq:NMF_clustering} is advocated in a number of papers~\citep{ding2005equivalence,kuang2015symnmf,zhu2018dropping} for data clustering in the NMF literature due to its remarkable computational scalability, and is equivalent to a simpler version of~\eqref{eqn:euclidean_kmeans_BM} by dropping the two equality constraints.
+Our empirical results in Section~\ref{sec:num_exp} and Figure~\ref{fig:time_err} show that keeping these two equality constraints is beneficial: the resulting method significantly improves the classification accuracy while maintaining comparable computational scalability.
 More importantly, we have the theoretical certification that the resulting method from~\eqref{eqn:euclidean_kmeans_BM} achieves the information-theoretic limit for exact recovery of the true cluster labels (see Section~\ref{sec:convergence_rate}).

-We will now derive a simple primal-dual gradient descent-ascent algorithm to solve (\ref{eqn:euclidean_kmeans_BM}).
-To begin, note that we can first turn the nonsmooth inequality constraint $U \geq 0$ together with the trace constraint to a manifold-like subset
+We will now derive a simple primal-dual gradient descent-ascent algorithm to solve the NLR formulation in (\ref{eqn:euclidean_kmeans_BM}).
+To begin, note that we can first turn the nonsmooth inequality constraint $U \ge 0$ together with the trace constraint to the subset

 The projection operator to $\Omega$ can be easily computed as